Yangcy0126/Yangcy0126.github.io/content/home/workingPapers.md

 +++

-<h2>Ongoing Projects</h2>
+<h2>Digital Transformation</h2>
 <ul>
 <li>Why does digital transformation fail?
-A perspective on compensation incentives
+A perspective on compensation incentives</li>

-<li>When Elephants Fight, Grass Suffers: The effects of diplomatic sentiments on enterprise risk and valuation
+<li>How does digital transformation work?
+A perspective on information management and resource allocation</li>

+<li>The dark side of financial digitalization: Corporate digital finance and speculative financial investments</li>

+<li>Spatial interaction and spillover effects between digital finance and service industry development.</li>
 </ul>

-<h2>Completed Working Papers</h2>
+<h2>Other Topics</h2>
 <ul>
+<li>When Elephants Fight, Grass Suffers: The effects of diplomatic sentiments on enterprise risk and valuation</li>

-<li>Isolated counties, government supervision, and illegal land tansfers
+<li>Isolated counties, government supervision, and illegal land transfers</li>

-<li>Spatial interaction and spillover effects between digital finance and service industry development.

-<li>From Policy to Progress: The role of Sci-tech finance projects in key technological innovation.
+<li>From Policy to Progress: The role of Sci-tech finance projects in key technological innovation</li>

 <li>Crowding Out or Crowding In?
-The impact of talent subsidy policy on the income of low-skilled workers.
+The impact of talent subsidy policy on the income of low-skilled workers</li>

-<li>How does digital transformation work?
-A perspective on information management and resource allocation.

-<li>Collateral shocks and corporate risk-taking in China.
+<li>Collateral shocks and corporate risk-taking in China</li>

-<li>Refinancing, withdrawing and optimal loan structure: An equilibrium approach.
+<li>Refinancing, withdrawing and optimal loan structure: An equilibrium approach</li>

-<li>The dark side of financial digitalization: Corporate digital finance and speculative financial investments.
 </ul>

-+++